DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threats, Attacks, and Vulnerabilities/Chapter 05 - Threat Actors, Vectors, and Intelligence Sources.md

 A step above the script kiddies, we find **intermediate threat actors**.
 These individuals are considerably more **technically competent**, capable of writing scripts to exploit known vulnerabilities.
 They are far more advanced than script kiddies, who can sometimes be used as 'ground troops' to amplify an attack.<br>
 When these hackers unite for a collective effort, typically in support of a cause, they are referred to as **hacktivists**.
 A **hacktivist** is someone who leverages hacking to effect political or social change.
 The term "hacktivist" can be traced back to 1994, originating from the hacker group **"Cult of the Dead Cow"**.<br>
 Hacktivism represents a blend of **activism and hacking**, often deployed as a form of civil disobedience to protest against issues like censorship, human rights violations, or other political and social matters.
-Despite the potentially noble intentions, hacktivism activities are **illegal** and can cause significant damage, disrupting services and leaking sensitive information.
+Despite the potentially noble intentions, hacktivism activities are **illegal** and can cause significant damage, disrupting services and leaking sensitive information.<br>
 Therefore, it's crucial to have robust **cybersecurity measures** in place to protect against these sophisticated threats.

 🟢 **Script Kiddies (Skiddies)**